ay-lab/ATACProc/README.md

 Release notes
 -----------------

+**Version 2.2 - April 2022**

+Added -F option - corresponds to using different types of reads for footprinting.

+Default = 1, means footprinting with nucleosome free reads (NFR) will be done.

+Best for standard ATAC-seq protocols (Li et al. Genome Biology, 2019)

+If -F option is 2, footprinting with nucleosome reads will also be separately computed in addition to the NFR based footprints (two different footprinting outputs).

+If -F option is 3, footprinting with all the reads will also be separately computed in addition to the NFR based and nucleosome read based footprints (three different footprinting outputs).

 **Version 2.1 - July 2020**

 Minor change of picard duplicate removal syntax, according to the picard tool version 2.8.14